 - Committed files

 The untracked (new) and modified files will be in the working directory area.
-We run our Git commands in the working directory.
+This is because we run our Git commands in the working directory.

 The staging area is where we organize what we want to be committed to our repository.
-The reason for this area is so that we pick and choose what we want to be committed.
+This area is so that we pick and choose what we want to be committed to.